ibm-ecosystem-engineering/Watson-Speech/tts-library-embed-openshift/readme.md

-# Install IBM Watson Speech to Text Library in OpenShift
+# Install IBM Watson Text to Speech Library in OpenShift

-IBM Watson® Speech to Text Library (STT) for Embed enables fast and accurate speech transcription to text from spoken audio in multiple languages for a variety of use cases.
-The service leverages machine learning to combine knowledge of grammar, language structure, and the composition of audio and voice signals to accurately transcribe the human voice.
+IBM Watson® Text to Speech (TTS) enables you to convert written text into natural-sounding audio in a variety of languages and voices within an existing application or within Watson Assistant.

-In this tutorial I am going to show, how to install IBM Watson Speech to Text Embed with runtime and customization in OpenShift.
-We are going to use the helm chart provided in [here](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-stt-embed)
+In this tutorial I am going to show, how to install IBM Watson Text to Speech Embed with runtime and customization in OpenShift.
+We are going to use the helm chart provided in [here](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-tts-embed)

 ## Architecture diagram